-The background report and all supporting documentation shall be maintained in accordance with the established records retention schedule.
+The background report and all supporting documentation shall be maintained for a minimum of four years and in accordance with the established records retention schedule (Government Code § 12946; 11 CCR 1953).

 1001.5.6 BACKGROUND INVESTIGATION UPDATE

 A background investigation update may, at the discretion of the Chief of Police, be conducted in lieu of a complete new background investigation on a peace officer candidate who is reappointed within 180 days of voluntary separation from the El Camino College Police Department, or who is an interim police chief meeting the requirements contained in 11 CCR 1953(f).